Update on plans to get the Bridport bioregion into the Doughnut (and other crazy/ genius ideas)

 To date, probably the best example of a community doing this is the Neighbourhood Doughnut work being pioneered by CIVIC SQUARE in Birmingham:

-But there is LOADS of other inspirational work being done around the world to learn from and adapt on the Doughnut Economcs Action Lab website, plus stories like this one about Amsterdam that went viral during lockdown.
+But there is LOADS of other inspirational work being done around the world to learn from and adapt on the Doughnut Economics Action Lab website, plus stories like this one about Amsterdam that went viral during lockdown.

 Even closer to home, the Bioregional Learning Centre in South Devon led the work to create a Devon Doughnut and their co-founder and directer, Isabel Carlisle, recently gave an inspiring presentation during this session on Bioregional Doughnuts at the Bioregional Regeneration Summit: